 Criticism is something that many bosses find easier to give than to receive.
 The fear that you’ll be told something you don’t want to hear, or make someone react negatively means that it’s often easier to avoid it altogether.

-But soon to be published research has found that receiving criticism from their employees could do a leader wonders; it also suggests that good leaders are better at receiving it.
+But research has found that receiving criticism from their employees could do a leader wonders; it also suggests that good leaders are better at receiving it.

 Better “task-strategies” are employed as a means of closing that gap, co-author Yeun Joon Kim found, especially when the criticism is levelled from junior as well as senior colleagues.